at Thomas Hart Benton Home and Studio State Historic Site

 You’ll find this jewel located in the center of an old subdivision filled with huge trees and beautiful houses.
 Parking is curbside on a hill with concrete sidewalks and seven steps leading to the house and studio.
 Alternatively, those unable to access stairs may take the driveway to the site office located in the back.
 Staff will open the gate for you.
 Just let them know you’re there; or that you are coming.

-The driveway area is paved in rough cobblestone that has a 4.2 percent slope.
+The driveway area is paved in rough cobblestone that has a 4.2% slope.
 Some visitors may need assistance.

 Historic Site Office

-The site office contains pictures, artwork, information and souvenirs on Thomas Hart Benton and is the location for the start of the tour.
+The site office contains pictures, artwork and information on Thomas Hart Benton and is the location for the start of the tour.

 First on the tour is Benton’s studio, which has been kept unchanged since his death in 1975.
 A portable ramp will be provided, if needed, for the two steps to the door.
 The studio is one large, well-lit room with a wood floor.